cfshi/cannabis/README.md

 # To Do:

 - sampling:  sample size, how to select (where and who),
-- Chyun's CV and CIHR pin
+- Chyun's CV
+- Hamilton high school population by gender and ethinicity and the First Nation.

 This is a proposal for
 	* https://www.researchnet-recherchenet.ca/rnr16/vwOpprtntyDtls.do?prog=2937&view=currentOpps&org=CIHR&type=EXACT&resultCount=25&sort=program&all=1&masterList=true